katcipis/katcipis.github.io/_posts/drafts/good-design.markdown

 be considered on good design, but to be honest keeping the pace of changes still triumphs that.

+Well, but not is never that simple with software.
+Since software development is a inherently social activity, the pace of change should also take that into account when being evaluated.

+You can have a mess of a code that is maintained just by one person.
+To that one person that code makes totally sense, but to other people it will be nearly impossible to understand it.
+This is a real problem since lone ranger development is really rare these days.

+The same fenomemon can happen to an entire team, it is usually to a team to be synchronized, but if everyone is very synchronized on the same bad ideas there is a good chance that terrible design will emerge and people will be able to cope with it and make changes considerably fast.

+These bad designs that are moving fast could only be considered good in a context where project owners and developers never changes.
+If this is you case you are welcomed to judge it as good design.

+But, there is another dimension to analyze, that even when people is going considerably fast, bad design gets bigger and bigger like a snowball, and even the writers of the code will stop making sense of it.
+The dimension to analyze is time.
+It is much easier to develop software thinking on only now, it is orders of magnitude harder to develop it on a way that can resist time.

+// CONCLUSION
+Good design is universally understandable (check out art can be good essay)

 // TODO: IMPLICATIONS OF DESIGN DECISIONS AND SPEED OF CHANGE AND FEELINGS
 // WITH THE "WHAT I WANT IS NOT WHAT I NEED" PROBLEM.